SeniorX52/SeniorX52/README.md

 **ROS 2 Robotics Training Environment on the Hiwonder JetArm**
 - Commissioned and optimised a Jetson Orin Nano robotic platform running ROS 2 Humble, resolving software and hardware integration issues
 - Built a bidirectional digital twin with MoveIt 2, linking simulation and physical hardware
-- Implemented GPU accelerated machine vision for object detection and autonomous sorting
+- Implemented GPU accelerated machine vision with YOLO for object detection and autonomous sorting
 - Developed a PyQt5 control and teaching application with a Blockly interface for live robot programming

 </details>